clojurebridge-minneapolis/organizing/SURVEY.md

   1. -
   1. I enjoyed the workshop very much! :)
   1. I really appreciate the opportunity to be here today and the people who gave their time and talent to make it possible!!
+  1. I am very happy I attended. (gave email to be added to mailing list)
+  1. -

 # In-class question responses